Wild genus-zero quantum de Rham spaces: Coordinate independence

 \subsection{Changing uniformizer}

-In \S\S~\ref{sec:classification_on_disc}--\ref{sec:quantum_orbits} we have used a generator $\varpi$ of the maximal ideal $\mf m \sse \ms O$.
-Here we clarify which of the previous definitions/constructions is intrinsically determined by a triple $(\bm G,\ms O,s)$, consisting of: (i) a connected reductive algebraic group defined over $\mb C$; (ii) a complete DVR with residue/coefficient field $\mb C$; and (iii) a positive integer.
+Here we clarify which of the previous definitions/constructions is intrinsically determined by a triple $(\bm G,\ms O,s)$, consisting of: (i) a connected reductive algebraic group; (ii) a complete DVR with residue/coefficient field $\mb C$; and (iii) a positive integer.